albertoCCz/plutusCourse/Week04/Lecture4.md

     zs <- observableState h
     Extras.logInfo $ show zs
 ```
-With this trace, we are just observating the state communicated by the contract after a number of Slots.
+With this trace, we are just observing the state communicated by the contract after a number of Slots.
 In particular, we wait 5 Slots and observe the state using the `observableState` function, to which we pass the handler `h` of the contract associated with the wallet.
 Because the first communication made by the contract happens after Slot 10, we will get an empty* list on the console.
-Then we wait for other 10 Slots and ask againg for the state.
-Now the contract has already communicated something, as we have passed Slot 15 and the communications happend on Slot 10.
+Then we wait for another 10 Slots and ask again for the state.
+Now the contract has already communicated something, as we have passed Slot 15 and the communications happened on Slot 10.
 In particular, we will observe the list `[1]` on the console.
-I let you guess what happens when we take a look at the contract state for the third time.
+I'll let you guess what happens when we take a look at the contract state for the third time.

-*_Quick note_: if you are asking how can it returns an emtpy list, just remeber that we impossed that the Writer parameter type had to be an instance of the type class `Monoid`.
+*_Quick note_: if you are asking how can it returns an emtpy list, just remember that we impossed that the Writer parameter type had to be an instance of the type class `Monoid`.
 This type class implements three functions, the first one being `mempty :: a` which just gives you the empty object of your data type instance.
 In this case, our data type instance is a `List`, so the empty object is `[]`.
 (Sorry for the terminology, as I am still far from being fluent in Haskell).